jklinges/Data-Journalism-and-D3/README.md

 •	assets/js holds .eslintrc.json and app.js, the latter of which runs the javascript code that contains the visua lization

 Running:
 Due to loading in a csv file, many browsers will fail to load this unless run on an http server.
-I checked the data was being pulled via the console function and pulled data using the local (host.8000 server).
+I checked the data was being pulled via the console function and pulled data using the local (host.8000)server.

 Analysis:
-• Click x/y labels to change the values of the chart.
+• An Analysis is included on the webpage and was derived by clicking the x/y labels to change the values of the chart.

-• An Analysis is included on the webpage.